On Runge type theorems for solutions to strongly uniformly parabolic operators: The approximation in the mean

 with a positive number $\varepsilon _0$. \end{itemize}

 Under these assumptions we easily see that functions from the space $H^{2m,1} (G)$ and some of their partial derivatives have reasonable traces on $\partial G$.
-The definition, the uniqueness and an existence theorem for traces of functions from anisotropic spaces can be found in \cite[\S 10]{BeINi} (see also \cite[Ch 2.]{UDP} for non-regular cases $n=2$).
+The definition, the uniqueness and an existence theorem for traces of functions from anisotropic spaces can be found in \cite[\S 10]{BeINi}.
 In our particular situation we may specify the traces by hands (cf. \cite[Ch.3, \S 7]{MikhX} for anisotropic spaces in cylinder domains).
-With this purpose, we denote by $Y_{s-1/2} (\Gamma)$ the closure of ${C}^{s} (\Gamma)$, $s \in \mathbb N$, with respect to the norm
+With this purpose, we denote by $Y_{s-1/2} (\Gamma)$ the completion of ${C}^{s} (\Gamma)$, $s \in \mathbb N$, with respect to the norm

-by the construction, these are Hilbert spaces embedded continuously into ${L} ^2 (\Gamma)$.
+by construction, these are Hilbert spaces embedded continuously into ${L} ^2 (\Gamma)$.